Who We Are

 Trenton Martin

-Trent Martin serves as the Advocacy and Training Coordinator at the 21Wilberforce Global Freedom Center, where he works with teams and partners to empower advocacy communities and equip the next generation of religious freedom advocates.
+Trent Martin is the Advocacy and Training Coordinator at 21Wilberforce, where he helps develop impact-based solutions using advocacy tools, training, and strategic connections.
+Trent collaborates with the 21Wilberforce team and partners to strengthen at-risk communities, develop advocacy networks, and cultivate the next generation of religious freedom advocates.

 Lou Sabatier, Director of Communications